 Over five years ago, Garstang HC joined forces with the town’s Academy to deliver a brand new astroturf pitch, the only one in the Borough’s 108 square miles available for community use, the other belonging to a public school.
-Completed last summer, the pitch was officially opened in September at the Club’s HockeyFest by double Olympic medallist Hannah Macleod.
+The pitch was officially opened in September 2018 at the Club’s HockeyFest by double Olympic medallist Hannah Macleod.

 Fittingly, completion of the pitch came in the club’s 60th year and a celebratory dinner was held.
 The fact it did coincide with such a milestone felt just reward to the club’s survival and the huge collaborative effort put in to the project.
 Sheer determination and perseverance paid off.
 To have Hannah at both events really was the icing on the cake.